 All interns who match at ERC-Insight are required to pass a background check and drug screen within the 30 days prior to beginning internship.
 Interns must also provide proof of a tuberculosis (TB) screening test from the previous 12 months.
 Instructions for providing this information and completing the background check and drug screen will be sent to incoming interns during the two months prior to starting internship.

 Questions regarding any part of the application or selection process should be directed to the Director of Clinical Training.

 Current APA Status of Doctoral Internship

-Insight’s Doctoral Internship Program is not currently accredited by the APA.
+ERC-Insight’s Doctoral Internship Program is not currently accredited by the APA.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation: